Generalized Donaldson-Thomas Invariants via Kirwan Blowups: Introduction

-As $P\sub (\bP^N)\uss$ is smooth and closed, we can apply Kirwan's partial desingularization to get a $G$-equivariant $\pi:\tilde P\to P$ so that the GIT quotient $\ti P\git G$, which exists and is projective, is a geometric quotient with only possibly finite quotient singularities.
-In this paper, we call both $\ti P$ and the quotient $\ti P\git G$ the Kirwan partial desingularizations of $P$ and $[P\git G]$, respectively.
+As $P$ is smooth, we can apply Kirwan's partial desingularization to get a $G$-equivariant morphism $\pi:\tilde P\to P$ so that the GIT quotient $\ti P\git G$, which exists and is projective, is a geometric quotient with only possibly finite quotient singularities.
+In this paper, we call both $\ti P$ and the quotient $\ti P\git G$ the Kirwan partial desingularizations of $P$ and $P\git G$, respectively.
+When the stable locus $P^s$ is empty, $\ti{P}^s$ is also empty, so $\ti P \git G = \emptyset$.
+We thus assume $P^s \neq \emptyset$ in what follows.